Enjoy fresh and vibey live music every Saturday at Beluga

 Opening times: Monday to Friday: 7am – 4pm | Saturday: 9am – 1pm

 The Foundry | 160 Albert Road | Woodstock | Cape Town | +27 (0) 21 448 3362

 Espresso Lab Microroasters

 Dubbed as the coffee shop in Woodstock’s Old Biscuit Mill, Espresso Lab gives its customer’s new and exciting tastes and coffee roasting principles from across the globe.
 Using principles such as Nordic roasting which allows for a softer palate weight, and experimenting with methods that result in Americano’s served in glass cups – Espresso Lab will take you and your taste buds on one hell of a ride.
-With coffee growing areas spanning the globe, from Bolivia to Tanzania, they believe that no two palates are the same and thus aim to showcase ‘transparent, clean and complex’ coffees.
+With coffee growing areas spanning the globe, from Costa Rica to Ethiopia, they believe that no two palates are the same and thus aim to showcase ‘transparent, clean and complex’ coffees.
 As these java experts say: “The farmers do the hard work, and we’re their humble ambassadors”.

 Opening times: Monday – Friday: 8am – 4pm | Saturday: 8am – 2:30am